Distributed Optimization with Projection-free Dynamics: Introduction

-The organization of the rest of this note is as follows.
-Section \ref{Formulation and Algorithm} formulates the distributed constrained optimization and presents the projection-free dynamics, along with basic assumptions and necessary discussions.
-Section \ref{main} reports the main results, including the consensus of decision variables, global gradient tracking and convergence.
-Section \ref{example} shows the numerical examples with the comparison to the existing algorithms.
-The conclusion goes in Section \ref{conclusion}.
+The organization of this paper is given as follows.
+Section \ref{Formulation and Algorithm} formulates the distributed constrained optimization with basic assumptions, and presents a projection-free algorithm with the corresponding discretization.
+Then Section \ref{main} reports the main results, including the consensus of decision variables, global gradient tracking and convergence of the continuous-time algorithm, as well as the convergence rate of the induced discrete scheme.
+Finally, Section \ref{example} shows numerical examples with a comparison to the existing algorithms, while Section \ref{conclusion} provides some concluding remarks and discussions on future work.